Jordan Stolz: 2021–22 season: First Olympics

-At 17 years of age he made his senior international debut at ISU World Cup Speed Skating #3 (December 3–5, 2021) in Kearns, Utah, at the Utah Olympic Oval.
-On December 3, 2021, he finished last of 41 competitors in the first 500m division B race.
-Two days later he won the second 500m division B race in 34.31 seconds, breaking his own junior world record.
+At 17 years of age he made his senior international debut during the 2021–22 ISU Speed Skating World Cup in Kearns, Utah, at the Utah Olympic Oval.
+On December 3, 2021, he finished last of 41 competitors in the first 500 meters division B race.
+Two days later he won the second 500 meters division B race in 34.31 seconds, breaking his own junior world record.
 Later that same day he set a second junior world record, this time in the 1000 meters, when he skated a time of 1:07.03 to place third in the division B race.
-He was promoted to the 500m and 1000m division A for the next World Cup races.
+He was promoted to the 500 meters and 1000 meters division A for the next World Cup races.

-The following week (December 10–12, 2021) at ISU World Cup Speed Skating #4 in Calgary, Canada, at the Calgary Olympic Oval he once again broke the 500m junior world record, as well as the American record, with a time of 34.11 in the first 500m Division A race on the first day of competition.
+The following week (December 10–12, 2021) at ISU World Cup Speed Skating #4 in Calgary, Canada, at the Calgary Olympic Oval he once again broke the 500 meters junior world record, as well as the American record, with a time of 34.11 in the first 500 meters Division A race on the first day of competition.
 His time was good enough for 7th place.
-The following day he finished third in Mass Start Semi Final 1, earning a spot in the finals, where he finished 15th out of 17 skaters.
-On the last day of competition Stolz won his first medal at the senior international level with a second place finish in the 1000m.
+The following day he finished third in the mass start semi final 1, earning a spot in the finals, where he finished 15th out of 17 skaters.
+On the last day of competition, Stolz won his first medal at the senior international level with a second place finish in the 1000 meters.
 His time of 1:06.96 broke the junior world record he had set the previous week at World Cup #3.

-During the Olympic trials at Pettit National Ice Center, he broke track records in the 500m and 1000m en route to winning both races.
+During the Olympic trials at Pettit National Ice Center, he broke track records in the 500 meters and 1000 meters en route to winning both races.
 Both track records had been held by Shani Davis since 2005.
 As a result, he was named to the United States' roster to compete in both distances at the 2022 Winter Olympics.
 He competed in the 500 meters, where he finished in thirteenth place, and the 1000 meters, where he finished in fourteenth place.
 At 17 years old, he was the third-youngest American male to compete in the Olympics in long track speed skating.